Jamestec/JTPrisonerRecruitment/README.md

 This mod makes prisoner recruitment be affected by clan tier, charm and leadership.
 Recruitment chances apply to every unit in a stack, not just once per stack.

-There are settings, but it's pretty unpolished and a lot of the names/explanation is not exactly helpful.
-I'm uploading it in this state since Uni is starting and I've very unlikely to update the mod now.
+There are settings, but it's pretty unpolished and a lot of the names/explanation are not exactly helpful.
+I'm uploading it in this state since Uni is starting and I've very unlikely to improve the mod now.

 Release v1.0.0 is for beta 1.4.1, I have ADSL at the moment, so testing compatibility with 1.4.0 would be painful, so I have not.